RGZM/3dea-gen/README.md

 ## data

-To use the scripts you need a 3d model in stl format and a digitized cutting edge on the 3d model in iges format.
+To use the scripts you need a 3D model in stl-file and a digitized edge on the 3D model in iges-file.

 You can download a sample dataset with the results of the scripts here (not yet published): [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.7360011.svg)](https://doi.org/10.5281/zenodo.7360011)